Ready to go dairy free? Here are my best tips to surviving (and loving) being dairy free!

 Tips For Dairy Free Beginners:

-1. Coconut Milk, Almond Milk and Soy Milk Are Your BFFS
+1. Oat Milk, Almond Milk and Soy Milk Are Your BFFS

 I am a cup (or two!) coffee kind of gal.
 For goodness sake, I work from coffee shops most of the time!
 At first, I felt discouraged learning just how much dairy is in all of my favorite Starbucks drinks.
-And then I discovered coconut milk.
-Thank you Jesus for coconut milk!
-Side note: why does coconut water taste like %&^*@ but coconut milk taste heavenly!?
-Anyhow, try coconut milk in your latte next time.. it is delicious!
+And then I discovered almond milk and oat milk.
+Thank you Jesus!
 If you’re not a fan soy and almond milk are great alternatives!
+Side note: nuts are a great snack when you’re dairy free.
+For more information, check out this article on the healthiest nuts to eat.

 2. Join A Cheese Addict Anon Group